What Is an Employee Assistance Program & How and Why to Create One

-An employee assistance program (EAP) offers employees support for personal and workplace problems that can affect their output at work and enjoyment of their personal life.
+An employee assistance program (EAP) offers support for personal and workplace problems that can affect employee output at work and satisfaction and happiness at home.
 Most EAPs help employees with substance abuse and mental health issues but can also cover family issues, wellness concerns, and retirement planning.

-As you explore the possibility of an EAP for your small business, you’ll want to consider how it will be managed (in-house or via a third party—or a combination of both), as well as legal implications and the benefits EAPs offer to your employees and your business.
+As you explore the possibility of an EAP for your small business, you’ll want to consider how it works (including if it will be managed in-house or outsourced), the benefits you can expect, and the legal issues that may arise.

 An EAP provides outside counselors, resources, and referrals to assist employees and their family members.
 Any EAP benefits received by employees or family members remain confidential.
-Employers do not get to know who is utilizing the service, what the reasons are for, or how often employees call.
-Due to the Health Insurance Portability and Accountability Act (HIPAA) regulations, which we address later, there is complete confidentiality between the third-party EAP provider and the employee.
+Because of the Health Insurance Portability and Accountability Act (HIPAA) regulations, there is complete confidentiality between the third-party EAP provider and the employee.
+Employers do not know who is utilizing the service, the reason, or how often employees call.

 - Substance abuse treatment